daijtt/blackrock-ai-dashboard/README.md

 ### 3. Regression & Sensitivity Analysis

-An Ordinary Least Squares (OLS) regression is applied to measure exposure:
+An Ordinary Least Squares (OLS) regression is used to estimate the linear sensitivity of BlackRock returns to AI proxy movements.
+This provides an interpretable measure of exposure (Beta) and explanatory power (R²).

 ```
 r_BLK,ₜ = α + β × r_AI,ₜ